2023 Most Popular English Language & Literature Bachelor's Degree Schools in the New England Region

 Read full report on English Language & Literature at University of New Hampshire - Main Campus

 With a ranking of #9, University of Massachusetts - Boston did quite well on this year’s most popular schools for English language and literature students working on their bachelor’s degree.
-Located in the city of Boston, UMass Boston is a public school with a large student population.
+Located in the large city of Boston, UMass Boston is a public college with a fairly large student population.

 Women make up 58% of the English language and literature majors at the school.